ginnisethi/sysguard/README.md

 # sysguard
-Fully-featured Authentication &amp; Authorization Package.
+Extend Laravel 5.0 Authentication to add more functionality.